CrossRef/event-data-user-guide/event-data-manual.md

 #### Notes

-Becuase the Newsfeed Agent connects to blogs and blog aggregators, it is possible that the same blog post may be picked up by two different routes.
+Because the Newsfeed Agent connects to blogs and blog aggregators, it is possible that the same blog post may be picked up by two different routes.
 In this case, the same blog post may be reported in more than one event See [Duplicate Data](#concept-duplicate).